BluFedora/blufedora.github.io/markdown/style_guide_2018.md

   ```

 ### Member Variable Naming Conventions (C++ Only)
   - Should always start with 'm_'.

 #### Method Naming Conventions (C++ ONLY)
   - Methods should be in lower camel-case.

-##### Overiding Methods
+##### Overriding Methods
+  - When overriding a virtual method in a subclass drop the virtual and add the 'override' keyword to the end.
+    This cleans up the function declaration and also makes sure the compiler enforces all is correct with the method.

 #### Functions that Operate on Struct(s) (C ONLY)

 - When using C you should try to emulate C++ conventions to make things easier for other programmers using C++ to interop with your code.
-- You can do this by defining these types of functions for you type:
+- You can do this by defining these types of functions for your type:

 ```c
   // To Initialize 'Stack' Allocated Objects